i4Ds/Karabo-Feedstock/README.md

 **Using Native MPI**: There are cases where using an MPI compiled on the target architecture is needed.
 We don't have to consider this use-case for the feedstock since there is a solution according to [conda-forge docs](https://conda-forge.org/docs/user/tipsandtricks.html).
 In this use-casee, the installer has to link the mpi of the environment to an MPI available at a standard-location as follows: `conda install "mpich=x.y.z=external_*"` or `conda install "openmpi=x.y.z=external_*"`.

 ## Feedstock Build Dependencies
 In case you intend to create a new build which also needs underlying changes of other builds, it's useful to know all feedstock-dependencies to know which one(s) to build first.
 The following provides an overview of the dependencies.
-In the brackets are the transversal dependencies if they're not present as direct dependency.
+In the brackets are the transversal dependencies if they're not already present as direct dependency.
 Please keep the list updated so that only karabo-latest builds are listed and that they have the correct direct and transversal dependencies:
 aotools: 		        -
 aratmospy: 		        -
 bipp: 			        finufft(fftw3)